Integrated Conservation Analysis Option

 Baccalaureate Core Course (BCC)

-- Students will select an area of study for disciplinary depth from Policy, Social Science/Human Dimensions or an Ecological discipline.
+- Select an area of study for disciplinary depth from Policy, Social Science/Human Dimensions or an Ecological discipline.

-- Students will be required to submit an academic plan for completion of the option which will be approved by the Natural Resources Program Director.
+- Submit an academic plan for completion of the option which will be approved by the Natural Resources Program Director.
 The academic plan must include a minimum of 20 upper-division courses.

 Option Code: 735